Marsarah-dev/MarsarahTweaks/MarsarahTweaks/Readmes/MarsarahTweaks_DescriptionT.md

 | Karve     | 500    | 650    |
 | Longship  | 1000   | 1250   |
 | Drakkar   | 3000   | 4000   |

 ---

+### <strong>🚪 Pocket Portal</strong>

+📜 Adds a new portal that is functionally equal to the normal portal but is built from a special material, the Portal Core.
+- The Portal Core takes takes only one inventory slot and can be crafted at a lvl 4 Workbench with resources gathered from the Mountain and Black Forest biomes.
+- The portal's shape is exactly the same as a normal portal, but has blue effects.
+- It does **not** allow the carying of metal or other prohibited items through it.
+It functions like a normal portal and can connect to any other portal.
+- Can craft and carry any number of Portal Cores, but can only build **one** Pocket Portal per player.

+🔄 Toggling mid-game requires reloading the build/crafting menu.
+- Even if this config is disabled, the prefabs are still crated and existing portals or cores will not be removed from the world or inventory.
+Only the ability to craft them is affected by the toggle.

+**❗ Conflicts:** No known conflicts.
+Requires Jotunn.

+**🔧 Portal Core Resource Requirements:**
+- **Surtling Core:** 5
+- **Fine Wood:** 20
+- **Freeze Gland:** 5
+- **Obsidian:** 20

+---

+### <strong>🚪 Max Portals Per Player</strong>

+📜 Sets the number of portals that can be built by each player.
+This applies separately for each world.
+- This number applies individually for the normal and the stone portal.
+E.g. If the number is set to 5, then a player can build 5 normal portals and 5 stone portals.
+- This does not affect the number of Pocket Portals a player can build.
+- Set to -1 for unlimited portals (default).

+🔄 Changes will take effect immediately if the number is changed mid-game.

+**❗ Conflicts:** Incompatible with Rare Magic Portal Plus (or any other mod that sets a limit to portals), unless the value is set to -1.

+---